 Legislators did take one step in the right direction in 2019 by eliminating the burdensome requirement that private schools of choice administer the state test.
 Instead, the schools may now select from a menu of nationally norm-referenced tests.

-Enrollment in Maryland's BOOST program decreased by 3 percent between its third and fourth years.
+Enrollment in Maryland's BOOST program increased by 19 percent between its second and third years.

-For the latest program information and data updated in real time, visit edchoice.org/MD\voucher
+For the latest program information and data updated in real time, visit edchoice.org/MD_voucher